dweb87/dweb87.github.io/_posts/2022-01-24-art-ads-algorithms-research.md

 ![Fig. 1: Left - Belfast / Right - Milan (Maps Produced by Michael Hanna for the 0.1km Project, 2019)](/images/0point1MAP.png)

+Fig. 1: Left - Belfast / Right - Milan (Maps Produced by Michael Hanna for the 0.1km Project, 2019).

 Michael chose to use Google Ads’ radius targeting feature, and set it to its lowest diameter — 0.1km — giving the project its name and covering an area within each city that included a spectrum of public and private use sites so that the art could reach as broad a cross-section of people as possible.